Enable accidental deletions prevention in the Microsoft Entra provisioning service

 - Unassign a user or group from the application (or configuration).

 - Remove a user from a group that's provides them access to the application (or configuration).

 To learn more about deprovisioning scenarios, see How Application Provisioning Works.

 What scenarios count toward the deletion threshold?

-When a user is set to be removed from the target application (or target tenant), it will be counted against the deletion threshold.
+When a user is set for removal from the target application (or target tenant), it's counted against the deletion threshold.
 Scenarios that could lead to a user being removed from the target application (or target tenant) could include: unassigning the user from the application (or configuration) and soft / hard deleting a user in the directory.
 Groups evaluated for deletion count towards the deletion threshold.
 In addition to deletions, the same functionality also works for disables.

 What is the interval that the deletion threshold is evaluated on?

 It's evaluated each cycle.
-If the number of deletions doesn't exceed the threshold during a single cycle, the “circuit breaker” won’t be triggered.
-If multiple cycles are needed to reach a steady state, the deletion threshold will be evaluated per cycle.
+If the number of deletions doesn't exceed the threshold during a single cycle, the “circuit breaker” isn't triggered.
+If multiple cycles are needed to reach a steady state, the deletion threshold is evaluated per cycle.